Matrix86/driplane/src_docs/content/doc/filters/override.md

 ## Override

-This filter allows you to change a field of a Message, before to sent it to the next filter.
+This filter allows you to change a field of a Message, before sending it to the next filter.
 Template can be used.

 ### Parameters